 As a Multimedia Designer, he was one of the three authors of the first hypermedia interactive narrative, entitled, Sale Temps; winning numerous awards and recognition.
 In addition, Frank Dufour has authored numerous international interactive artistic publications.

 Frank Dufour’s professional activities as a sound designer and multimedia designer have always been coupled with teaching activities.
 His first position was at the University of Paris V, René Descartes from 1985-1996, where he taught the History of Audiovisual Technologies.
 He has also taught at the Universities of Paris 13-Villetaneuse and Paris 8-Saint-Denis, and at the University du Sud Toulon Var, as an Assistant Professor, teaching Digital Sound Design and Hypermedia Design.

 Frank Dufour currently is a member of the Laboratory “Musique et Informatique de Marseille” for which he is conducting research on the concept of Time Icons and on the relations between music and visual expressions.
 This research project has two main applications : The first is dedicated to the visualization of music and explores the use of images and animations, as a means to facilitate the understanding and appreciation of music.
 This research is conducted in relation with the Dallas International School.
 The second application is dedicated to the translation of images into sounds and music and is conducted in conjunction with the Dallas Museum of Art.

-An active conceptual artist Frank co-founded Agence 5970, an independent laboratory dedicated to conceptual art, using predominately sound, as well as image, exploring concepts emerging at the conjunction of perception and representation and of Time as a structural support of expression.
+Agence5970 is an independent laboratory dedicated to conceptual art exploring ideas emerging at the conjunction of perception and representation.
+Within this practice, Time and memory become structural supports of expression.